“I feel like I’m failing on every front.”

 From the outside, do your friends think your career is great, your colleagues assume your relationship’s fine, and your kids never question that there’s cash in the bank… when on the inside, you feel like that’s far from the truth?

-As leaders, many of us are familiar with that gap between the way others see us, and how we feel on the inside.
+Many of us are familiar with that gap between the way others see us, and how we feel on the inside.
 And yet, there are times when we really do need to take some time out, and stop “pushing through” our feelings of overwhelm.

 Let’s start with those 5 signs that it’s time to pause and take stock.